This article has been updated and was originally published in December 2019.

 How do I improve my conversion rate?

-- Don’t overwhelm the user with too many choices
+- Not overwhelming the user with too many choices

-- Take advantage of heat-mapping and click-mapping data
+- Taking advantage of heatmapping and click-mapping data

-Don’t overwhelm the user with too many options
+Don’t overwhelm the user with too many choices

-Targeting a specific demographic not only helps you refine your message but lets you speak to the customers most likely to need or want your product.
+Targeting a specific demographic not only helps you refine your message, but it lets you speak to the customers most likely to need or want your product.

-This also goes for the design of your site.
-Design with your ideal customers in mind.
-Don’t confront them with too many buttons and sidebars — simple is almost always the way to go.
-Let them know exactly what’s available and where they need to go to get it.
-Guide them through each page with a good user experience (UX) design.
+This also goes for the design of your site: Keep your ideal customers in mind.
+Don’t confront them with too many call-to-action CTA) buttons and sidebars.
+Keep it simple by letting them know what’s available and where they can get it.
+A CRO website design with proper UX principles will guide them through to their purchase

-This also applies to calls-to-action (CTAs).
-It’s usually wise to include only one CTA button instead of several.
+The same idea applies to CTA buttons as well.
+It’s usually wise to include just one button instead of several.
 Too many might make it unclear what the user is supposed to do first, and they’ll bounce from your site.
-Make sure buttons are clearly visible, appealing, and easily identified.
+Make sure buttons are clearly visible and have strong, concise verbiage.

-As the owner of your site, it’s your job to prevent that from happening as best you can.
 You want to be sure a customer’s curiosity converts to sales.
-One way to do that is to refine your checkout process, making it streamlined and simple for the user to get right through to the end.
+One way to do that is to refine your checkout or submission process, making it streamlined and easy for the user to complete the desired action.
 There are several ways to accomplish that, including:

 - Minimal data entry fields